mcommelin/pesticide_transport_runoff_erosion/README.md

  - the primary dataset

 This repository should be downloaded, and the primary dataset added in a subfolder 'data/'.
-Then open the R pjoject file: 'paper_analysis.Rproj'.
+Then open the R project file: 'paper_analysis.Rproj'.
 From there the different R codes can be executed, after installation of required packages with: 'install.packages("package name")'.

 ## Session info
 The calculations for the original manuscript where done using the following software and package versions in R.